hockeydave/match-predictor/README.md

 # Match predictor

 The Match Predictor codebase contains an app with several predictors for football results.
+It's reading football match data from 531.org
+While this is a football match predictor it's also a framework for automated testing of models with code changes over time.

 ## Local development